awwaiid/thelackthereof/Deep_Code_Tracing.md

 We're going to record our traces as a time-series.
 We unfortunately have to do a small config first, to ES know that our timestamp is ... a timestamp:
 <code>
-curl -v -XPUT 'http://elastic:changeme@localhost:9200/trace' -d '
+curl -v -XPUT 'http://elastic:changeme@localhost:9200/trace' --data-binary -d ' {
-{
   "mappings": {
     "trace": {